-- Put an ad in the classified section of your local paper to run the day before the sale.
+- Put an ad in the classified section of your local paper, Facebook Marketplace, and other online classified ad services such as Craigslist, to run the day before the sale.

-- Be sure to mention key items in your ad, such as collectibles, antiques, maternity, furniture, baby clothes, electronics, etc. Those are the most looked after items.
+- Be sure to mention key items in your ads, such as collectibles, antiques, maternity, furniture, baby clothes, electronics, etc. Those are the most looked after items.

 - Directly after the your sale, make arrangements with a friend or family member with a truck to pick up the unsold items to take directly to a donation center.